 Many of the observation points will be reached by a 4X4 vehicle or with a walk of up to but often less than 2km on almost flat terrain.
 During a typical day we’ll not spend so much time walking but total distances may still add up to several kilometres, and though much of the terrain is only gently sloping, you will encounter rocky, uneven or occasionally steep slopes.

 UK return flights are from London Heathrow via Moscow to Ulaanbaatar.
-Indirect routes from other regional UK Airports* are available.
+Indirect routes through Seoul or Beijing and from other regional UK Airports* are available.

 *These routes may incur a supplement.

 Though it can reach 25°C in the mountains even at this season it can also be lot cooler, especially early morning and evenings.
-Nights can be really quite cold.
-Infrequent rain and more frequent strong winds can also drag the temperature down.
+Nights can be really quite cold and observations points early in the morning can temperatures down in the low single digits °C. Infrequent rain and more frequent strong winds can also drag the temperature down, and it is even possible for the first autumn snows to arrive.
 In the desert areas it will be warmer, perhaps reaching 30°C.